brunoluiz/brunoluiz.github.io/content/blog/2026/jun/crossplane-providers/index.md

 1. Not all vendors will have a proper Terraform provider, if they have one at all
 2. Some Terraform providers might be incompatible with Upjet
-3. Teams might want to have custom logic between reconciliation logic (eg: emit specific metrics)
+3. Teams might want to have custom logic between reconciliation logic (e.g. emit specific metrics)
 4. Upjet performance proves subpar due to Terraform integration limitation, resulting in delayed reconcile loops or OOMs

 If you hit one of the above, you are left with implementing a provider from scratch.